uis-prepcourse-2019/sys-admin-101/README.md

 #### Task
 - Download the folder called `group-task1`
 - Complete the `start.sh` script.
+- Run the script using the command `./start.sh`.
 - run `curl localhost:8080` and get the message.
 - (bonus) Olav wants to run the website in the background using `screen`.